-230 Photography for the Natural Sciences 2 Units Prerequisite: Previous or concurrent enrollment in a college Natural Science course.
-Lecture: 1 hour per week and Laboratory: 2 hours per week
+230 Photography for the Natural

+Sciences 2 Units Prerequisite: Previous or concurrent enrollment in a college Natural Science course.

 Introduction to scientific photography, meant to prepare students to use photography in their own fields of science, not to prepare professional scientific photographers.
 No previous photography experience is required.
 Topics will include macrophotography, photomicrography, astrophotography, telephotography, fluorescence and UV photography, infrared photography, and basic darkroom techniques.